IB Biology - Introduction

 When beginning to teach IB Biology it is important to do some long term planning.
 There would be nothing worse than arriving at the mock exams in year 2 finding 100 hours of IB Biology still to teach.
 There are some suggestions in the IB guide but everything depends on your teaching situation.
 In some schools HL and SL are taught together in the same class, in other school they are in separate classes.
 There may be other constraints regarding shared groups, laboratory space or special events.

 This page contains some basic information which will help planning.
-There is also a page with four suggested Teaching Sequences for the new topics which gives outline plans for the two years.
+There is also a page with four suggested Teaching Sequences for the topics which gives outline plans for the two years.

 The Practical Scheme of Work is also unchanged at: 40 hours for SL and 60 hours for HL